Phone: (202) 296-5505 Email: info@winvale.com

 Getting any GSA MAS offer approved by GSA if you're a reseller without a properly signed Letter of Supply will most likely be a fruitless venture.
 To secure a successful MAS offer or product addition modification process, a vendor must provide a Letter of Supply if they are not the supplier of the products they are selling.

 It’s mandatory a Letter of Supply is completed and submitted with the modification package before adding new products or a new product line to an existing contract.
-Option periods to extend your GSA Schedule contract also require a new letter from the manufacturer.
+Option extensions to extend the next period of your GSA Schedule contract also require a new letter from the manufacturer.

 Exception to the Letter of Supply

-GSA is launching the Verified Products Portal (VPP), a manufacturer and reseller facing portal that will capture and house important supplier information.
-If your manufacturer participates in the VPP and provides supplier authorization data, you will not need a Letter of Supply.
-You will just need to upload a copy of your dashboard results to eOffer so GSA can confirm that you are authorized to sell the products you are proposing.
+GSA has launched the Verified Products Portal (VPP), a manufacturer and reseller facing portal that captures and houses important supplier information.
+Manufacturers can log into this portal and provide details about their products, including product images and supply chain attributes.
+They can also authorize and deauthorize products and resellers in real time, so if your manufacturer participates in the VPP and authorizes you as a reseller, you will not need a Letter of Supply.
+You will just need to upload a copy of your dashboard results to with your offer or modification package so GSA can confirm that you are authorized to sell the products you are proposing.

 Tips for Completing a GSA Letter of Supply